kkemple/scienceandmathematics.com/src/content/posts/self-supervised-learning-as-constrained-free-energy-systems.md

 Everything happening during self-supervised training unfolds inside this equation.
 The left side measures total deviation from ideal free energy.
 The right side partitions it into structural costs ($\kappa$) and dynamic misalignment ($\mathrm{CD}(t)$).
 Training succeeds when gradient flow reduces $\mathrm{CD}(t)$ faster than architectural constraints inflate $\kappa$.

+But what determines whether a given architecture can maintain low $\mathrm{CD}(t)$ at all?
+Not all constraint manifolds permit stable dynamics.
+Some geometries require so much representational capacity just to maintain structure that no capacity remains for adaptation.
+This leads to a critical question: how much overhead can a system tolerate while remaining coherent?

 ## Organizational Overhead and the Critical Threshold

-Physical systems maintain structure through organizational overhead $\eta$—the fraction of representational capacity required for coherence maintenance [^2].
-From quarks to galaxies to transformer embeddings, systems operate near a geometric progression:
+The answer comes from measuring organizational overhead $\eta$—the fraction of representational capacity consumed by coherence maintenance rather than information processing [^2].
+Physical systems across all scales follow a geometric progression:

 - particles: $\eta \sim 10^{-6}$
 - atoms: $10^{-3}$